windborne/corkscrew/README.md

 - `start` starts the server
 - `stop` stops the server
 - `sync` syncs the code, but does nothing else
+- `build` runs the build script, syncing before by default

 ## Best practices
 - Make your install script idempotent so that you can update it then run `corkscrew install` again safely